 Here are answers to frequently asked questions about these services:

 Can I begin transgender transition services at UCSD Student Health Services?
 Yes.

 - Please be aware that certain providers have more experience in transgender care, therefore please indicate that you are interested in obtaining transgender care when you make your appointment.

 - Please contact our appointment scheduler at (858) 534-5571 or (858) 822-5926.

 Can Student Health Services prescribe hormone therapy for me?
 Yes.

-- For students who want hormone therapy, we will need several visits which will include reviewing and completing the hormone therapy consent form, a full physical exam, and laboratory studies before we can start hormone therapy.
+- For students who want hormone therapy, several visits are required, which will include reviewing and completing the hormone therapy consent form, a full physical exam, and laboratory studies before hormone therapy can be started.

 - Students who are not currently working with a mental health provider can first meet with a CAPS counselor to determine where to receive care.
 You may be referred off-campus to get written support from a psychologist trained in transition issues, and who can provide professional input and documentation regarding your emotional readiness for hormone therapy.
 Counseling & Psychological Services (CAPS) can be reached at: (858) 534-3755.